 All Form 4 students to be allocated a Tablet

 Yup!
 So now, all Form 4 kids will be allocated a tablet.
-For them to conduct research and whatever else they wish to do on tablets.
+For them to conduct research or to search for an essay writing service reddit if they need help with homework and research papers.
 Unfortunately, the Minister doesn’t mention which tablet that is, but I guess it will be the Rs.
 3000 tablet that Orange is marketing.
 That should be affordable enough for the Government while at the same time provide appreciable performance for day to day apps.
 The company would be very happy I guess, providing 20, 000 tablets for kids.
 The people will have to spend a Rs.
 500 one-time fee to cover insurance in case of damage or loss.